Big Cove Church’s Vision is “To Be Disciples Who Make Disciples!”

 Big Cove Church’s Mission Statement is “Let Us Work for the Good of All!”

-As Presbyterians, we are first Christians (people who try to follow the teachings of Jesus Christ and who believe in resurrection) and secondly Protestants.
-Several uniquely different groups of Protestants use the word “Presbyterian” in their titles, but the word itself simply defines how the church body is governed.
-Presbyterian (USA) churches, in which we have membership, compose the mainstream, original Presbyterian denomination in America.
+At Big Cove Church, we are a community of Christians (people who try to follow the teachings of Jesus Christ and who believe in resurrection).
+We are united with the Presbyterian (USA) churches which compose the mainstream, original Presbyterian denomination in America.

 We celebrate the two sacraments instituted by Christ in Scripture: Baptism and the Lord’s Supper.
-Baptism unites us with Jesus Christ and makes us members of God’s family, the Church, and the Lord’s Supper reminds us of who we are and whose we are.
-It is open to all who desire to know Christ.
+Baptism unites us with Jesus Christ and makes us members of God’s family, the Church; and the Lord’s Supper reminds us of who we are and whose we are.
+The table is open to all who desire to know Christ.

-We also affirm “the priesthood of all believers.”
-Children, youth, men, and women are encouraged to participate in every area – worship, government and ministry – as demonstrated by Jesus himself.
+In our church we additionally affirm “the priesthood of all believers.”
+Children, youth, men, and women are all encouraged to participate in every area – worship, government and ministry – as demonstrated by Jesus himself.

 To become a member of the church, one enters a covenant relationship, a two-way partnership built on trust, belief, and shared ministry.
-One must profess a belief and trust in Jesus Christ as our forgiving Savior and be baptized.
+One must profess a belief and trust in Jesus Christ and be baptized.
 We recognize baptisms from other denominations and do not re-baptize.

 Our congregation is a casual, informal mix of young and old, “cradle-born Presbyterians” and people new to the faith, Democrats, Libertarians, and Republicans, engineers and homemakers, married couples and single/divorced people, and is open to anyone seeking to know the love of God through Jesus Christ.